dgcnz/edge/docs/src/part2/training.md

 ## Testing the Training Script

-To test the training script locally with a single 16GB GPU, we'll can do a couple of things: Reducing batch size, using a smaller model, and enabling mixed precision training:
+To test the training script locally with a single 16GB GPU, can do a couple of things: Reducing batch size, using a smaller model, and enabling mixed precision training:

 ```bash
 WANDB_MODE=offline python -m scripts.train_net --num-gpus=1 \